Investigative Leadership Team

 Scientific Administrator: Shomita Steiner, PhD

-Analytics: Sashwati Roy, PhD and Kanhaiya Singh, PhD, IU School of Medicine Department of Surgery
+Analytics: Sashwati Roy, PhD and Kanhaiya Singh, PhD, University of Pittsburgh School of Medicine Department of Surgery

 Tissue Procurement: George E. Sandusky, DVM, PhD, IU School of Medicine Department of Pathology and Laboratory Medicine